markatky46/azdo-exporter/README.md

 # Azure Pipelines Agents Prometheus Exporter

+** This is a fork of an old repository no longer maintained by UKHO.
+I needed to fix all the deprecations and recompile to bring it up to date.
+The original source can be found here https://github.com/UKHO/AzurePipelinesAgentExporter **

 A Prometheus exporter for Azure DevOps/Azure DevOps Server self hosted agents.
 Exposes metrics helpful for running agents across numerous queues.

 - Works with Azure DevOps and Azure DevOps Server.
 Untested support for TFS 2018